-Plan to have £1+ in the account;

-- As trustee, you're the only one who can close the account.
-You must manage the savings for the child's benefit: - You can close the account when you want.
+- Plan to have £1+ in the account; - As trustee, you're the only one who can close the account.
+You must manage the savings for the child's benefit; - You can close the account when you want.
 Come into one of our branches with a counter.
+The counter service may not be available if there is an alternative option available to complete your transaction.
 Please bring some additional identification with you.
 You can check the documents we accept at bankofscotland.co.uk/securityandprivacy/privacy/proving-your-identity or ask us; - As trustee, it's important you understand the child can claim the money from you in the future.
 Usually a trustee will transfer money in a trust account to the child when they're old enough generally 16+